top of page

 To include at least 500kcal (e.g. 2 Mountain Fuel bars) emergency ration remaining at the finish.

-We have the best food options and more feed stations than you you will ever see on a race this length, but just because you got hungry somewhere out on course, doesn't mean there should be a feed station there.
-Eat!!!
+We have the best food options and more feed stations than you will ever see on a race this distance.

 Emergency Heat Reflective/Foil Bag